 The Join the Journey Coalition has been responsible for the following initiatives:

 - Random Drug testing program at Burnet High School and Burnet Middle School.

 - In cooperation with Bluebonnet Trails Community Services, a drug-use counseling center housed in Burnet CISD provides free drug counseling to students identified through the drug testing program.

 - Annual Truth About Drugs educational series for students and parents

 - Annual Safe and Drug Free Wellness Fair

-The Join the Journey Safe and Drug Free Wellness Fair will be held Thursday, February 6 from 5:00-6:30 p.m. at the Burnet Middle School Auxillary Gym.
+The Join the Journey Safe and Drug Free Wellness Fair was held Thursday, February 6, 2020 from 5:00-6:30 p.m. at the Burnet Middle School Auxillary Gym.
 BTX Join the Journey’s mission is to work towards a drug free community.
 Our hope is that this Safe and Drug Free Wellness Fair will provide another avenue for people of all ages to engage in staying healthy and learning how to do so.

 Donald Wayne Thompson was born in Marble Falls, Texas.
 His mother left when he was four years old, and he was raised by his father.
 Donald started experimenting with alcohol when he was twelve.
 After a couple of years he progressed to the use of drugs.
 Donald is now 36 years old, and drug abuse has been a part of most of his life.
 After many years of extreme ups and downs, Donald found himself at his lowest.
 On September 22, 2018, Donald entered the Joshua House program in Kingsland, Texas.
 He completed the program, and has now been clean for over a year.
 He has a story to tell, and shared it with BHS and BMS students as part of Join the Journey's Truth About Drugs seminars.